-Objective: By 2029, establish community-level affordable housing programs through the adoption of Community Plan updates and other neighborhood plans.
-Achieve an increased production of affordable housing units in updated Community Plan and neighborhood plan areas, over current production levels.
-Track affordable housing production in areas with community level affordable housing programs and areas with established overlays, to ensure that identified goals are met.
-Through annual monitoring, lidentify additional identify plans that are not producing the amount of anticipated units and propose amendments.
+Objective: Establish affordable housing programs when Community Plans are updated and other local level plans are created.
+Track affordable housing production in areas with community level affordable housing programs alongside identified goals.
+Track housing production in established overlays to ensure they are meeting housing goals.
+Identify plans that are not producing the amount of anticipated units and propose amendments.